woody34/acute/README.md

 # Acute

-A Angular monorepo that uses ssr
+A Angular monorepo that uses ssr.

 ## Feature Segmentation